Peter Dalglish

 Peter Dalglish CM (born May 20, 1957) is the Canadian founder of the Street Kids International charity and a convicted child sex offender.
 Until 2015, he was the Country Representative for UN-Habitat in Afghanistan.
-He is currently serving an 8 year prison in Nepal after being convicted of raping two young boys.

-Early life
+Personal life

 Dalglish was born in London, Ontario.

-He later attended Upper Canada College in Toronto.
+Dalglish attended Upper Canada College, where he later also taught.
 He graduated from Stanford University and then from Dalhousie Law School in 1983.
-Dalglish was called to the Bar in 1985.
+Dalglish was called to the Bar in 1985 after articling with Stewart MacKeen & Covert.
+He worked briefly in the Prime Minister's Office for Pierre Trudeau.

+Trudeau appointed Dalglish the first director of Youth Service International.
+He also served as an advisor to Dubai Cares and the AWR Lloyd Foundation.

+He was married for five years to Nienke Schaap, and they have a daughter together.

 Work

+Ethiopia and Sudan

-Dalglish organized an airlift of food and medical supplies from Canada to Ethiopia in December 1984.
+Dalglish organized an airlift of food and medical supplies from Canada to Ethiopia in December 1984 along with University of King's College president John Godfrey.
 The experience convinced him to leave his law career and return to Africa to work with poor children.

-Dalglish joined the World University Service of Canada (WUSC) to work in Darfur, where he organized humanitarian relief for women and children displaced by severe drought and famine.
+Dalglish joined the World University Service of Canada (WUSC) to work in Darfur Sudan, where he organized humanitarian relief for women and children displaced by severe drought and famine.
+In the late 1980s, Dalglish through Street Kids International arranged to rehabilitate and equip children's schools in southern Sudan as part of Operation Lifeline and hired Emma McCune to run the project.

-In 1986, Dalglish was reassigned to run the World Food Programme Road Transportation Operation in Khartoum.
-Dalglish convinced a Belgian technical training school to provide auto mechanic training to street children, funded by Bob Geldof of Band Aid.

-In 1986, Dalglish set up a bicycle courier service run entirely by street children in Khartoum.
-With several borrowed bikes, he established Street Kids International.
-The initial profits enabled the organization to purchase more bikes.
+In 1986, Dalglish was reassigned to run the World Food Programme Road Transportation Operation in Khartoum, Sudan.
+After catching a child breaking into his vehicle using a bent nail, Dalglish convinced a Belgian technical training school to provide auto mechanic training to street children, funded with $50,000 from Bob Geldof.
+In 1987, Dalglish set up a bicycle courier service run entirely by street children in Khartoum with "$200, a borrowed office, and an American Express card", creating Street Kids International.

+Mexico and Guatemala

+In 1986, Dalglish spent three months engaging street children in Guatemala and Mexico developing a anti-drug cartoon project, "Gold tooth", with Derek Lamb and Kaj Pindal, and two further films "Karate Kid" about HIV/AIDS and another about starting a business.

+Canada

+Dalglish served for some time as executive secretary to Youth Services Bureau of Ottawa, which helps out-of-work Canadian youth.
+In 1994, Dalglish was appointed as the first director of Youth Service Canada, the Government of Canada's civilian volunteer youth corps.

+In 1997, Upper Canada College hired Dalglish to run the "Horizon Program" for inner-city youth in Toronto.
+"Horizon" was also the name of his project taking affluent Canadian youth to volunteer overseas.

+Thailand

+Dalglish then worked in Bangkok, helping as Father Joe Maier of the Human Development Center set up a legal-aid clinic for 8000 children in the legal system.